isomerpages/mindef-ndp2022/_about/Advisories.md

 * 5 Aug 2022 (Fri) 2300hrs to 6 Aug 2022 (Sat) 0600hrs
 * 7 Aug 2022 (Sun) 2300hrs to 8 Aug 2022 (Mon) 0600hrs

-#### Establishment of Temporary Restricted Areas for NDP-Related Aerial Activities
-Temporary Restricted Area (TRA) will be established over parts of Singapore on selected days in June, July and August 2022.
-When the TRA is in effect, activities such as kite-flying, hoisting of captive balloons and flying of unmanned aircrafts (e.g. drones) are strictly prohibited.
-Click <a href="/files/News%20Release%20-%20Establishment%20of%20Temporary%20Restricted%20Area%20for%20NDP-related%20Aerial%20Activities.pdf" target="_blank">here</a> for details.

 #### Road Closures in the Vicinity of The Float @ Marina Bay

 For motorists and commuters who are intending to travel to the Marina Bay area, please note that there will be road closures in the vicinity of the Float every Saturday from 18 Jun 2022 to 23 Jul 2022.
 Click <a href="/files/Road Closure Infographic.pdf" target="_blank">here</a> for details.